sap-tutorials/Tutorials/tutorials/spa-create-forms/spa-create-forms.md

     !![Save Order Rejection](OrderRejectionNotificationAfterSave.png)

-    Rest all fields can be left as is.
+    The remaining fields can be left as is.

 14. Go back to the process builder and add the order rejection notification form to the process.